-For almost the entirety of Russia’s 370 years under the tsars, it was a sparsely-populated country that yielded virtually no industrial output.
-It only abolished serfdom in 1861, and by 1900 revolutionary ferment could be heard and felt in the streets across the empire.
-Grigori Rasputin was born into this world in 1869.
+For almost the entirety of Russia’s 370 years under the tsars, it was a sparsely populated country that yielded virtually no industrial output.
+It only abolished serfdom in 1861.
+And by 1900, revolutionary ferment could be heard and felt in the streets across the empire.
+Grigori Rasputin was born into this turbulent world in 1869.

-Ultimately, this son of landed peasants rose to near the top of court society, and fell just as dramatically to assassins shortly before the country’s whole system blew up in war and revolt.
-It was his fate to play a role in the end of the regime from the heart of the royal court.
+Ultimately, Rasputin, a son of landed peasants, would rise near the top of court society.
+And yet, he fell just as dramatically when he was killed by assassins just before the country’s whole system blew up in warfare and revolution.
+It was Rasputin’s fate to play a role in the last years of the regime from the heart of the royal court.

 While many of us know the broad strokes of that tale, there are nevertheless a number of things that most don’t know about the “Mad Monk.”

-Grigori Rasputin Was A Nobody From Nowhere
+The Early Life Of Grigori Rasputin: A Nobody From Nowhere

 Grigori Rasputin came from perhaps the least promising background possible.

 He was born in the small Western Siberian farming town of Pokrovskoe, hundreds of miles away from anything that wasn’t also a small rural town.
 He didn’t make enough of an impression to leave many records of his early life.
 But around 1887, he married a local peasant girl named Praskovia, and they had several children together.

 Three of the children died young, which may have motivated Rasputin to take a pilgrimage to a monastery in Verkhoturye in 1892.
 While there, Rasputin seems to have gone through the motions of work and prayer like the other pilgrims, but he spent most of his time outside the monastery with a hermit, who converted him to a fundamentalist version of orthodoxy that included vegetarianism and continuous penitence for sin.